Aubrey Davis Park Master Plan

 The next focus group meeting is on Nov.
 8 and involves passive recreation, which in many ways is the obverse of active recreation if active recreation involves increased impervious surfaces.
 I hope at the next focus group meeting we can have a frank discussion on just how much money there will be for implementation of the ADMP so we can begin to prioritize.
 The good news is the citizens and focus group members don't think much needs to be done to this lovely and natural park and corridor except the irrigation system and soil remediation to preserve its green qualities, although I am not sure the city's outside consultants agree with that view.

-Daniel Thompson over 5 years ago
+Daniel Thompson about 6 years ago

 I read the recent notes from the community engagement discussion with great interest.
 I live next to Aubrey Davis Park and frequent it on almost a daily basis.
 As a resident and homeowner, I am entirely supportive of preserving the green spaces, sports fields, and walkability.
 I strongly oppose the idea of an outside amphitheater replacing the tennis courts.
 This would be completely in conflict with preserving the green spaces and the park's focus on green space and sports activities.
 It would increase parking traffic in the surrounding neighborhood streets as their is just enough parking for sports activities right now.
 I would also argue that these are the best tennis courts on the island.
 Rather than get rid of them, just advertise them better.
 I actually believe that these tennis courts are just as highly used as any other set of courts on the island (a study could be conducted to prove that they are less frequented if that is the argument for getting rid of them).
 These courts are definitely more used than the one at Roanoke Park down the road and other public courts on the island.

-Christoph Lee over 5 years ago
+Christoph Lee about 6 years ago

 Last night's focus group meeting on active recreation was very productive, and I think a lot of citizen skepticism over the decision on trail width east of the TC was addressed.